nuxt/docs/de/api/configuration-generate.md

 ---
-title: "API: The generate Property"
+title: 'API: The generate Property'
 description: Configure the generation of your universal web application to a static web application.
 ---